Research

 Exploring new arithmetics is a way of optimizing the execution of specialized compute-intensive applications.
 This is the case of machine learning, for example with the bfloat16 format present in TPUs, or scientific computing.

-I am researching hardware implementations of posit arithmetic.
+I explored hardware implementations for posit arithmetic.
 This is a promising alternative to IEEE 754 floats and doubles (the ones we are all used to) that was proposed in 2017.
 Posits have a good trade-off between dynamic range and accuracy and encounter few exceptions when operating (in fact, only two: \(0\) and \(\pm\infty\)).
 They also have tapered precision, which means that numbers near \(\pm 1\) are more accurate, while very big and very small numbers have less accuracy.

-You can find all the details in my publications.
+You can find all the details in my publications and my talks.